MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Remote_Output.md

 When objects are not formatted automatically, you can use the formatting cmdlets, such as Format-Table or Format-List, to format and display selected properties.
-Or, you can use the Out-GridView cmdlet to display the objects in a table.
+On a Windows computer, you can use the `Out-GridView` cmdlet to display the objects in a table.

 Also, if you run a command on a remote computer that uses cmdlets that you do not have on your local computer, the objects that the command returns